A variety of fresh produce

 We love our food, and no one wants to waste it, but it happens when we cook too much, buy too much or leave it in the fridge for too long.

 In NSW, more than a third of the waste generated by households we send to landfill is food.
 It may seem like we only throw out small amounts every now and again, but all that food adds up.
 Imagine $965 being thrown in the bin.
 That’s how much food the average person each year, as outlined in the 2021 Australian household food waste report.
+For the average household that amounts to $2,100 a year.

 Of course, some food waste is unavoidable.
 Things like bones, shells, teabags, coffee grinds, eggshells, fruit and vegetable peels, pips and stones can’t be saved.
 But some food waste is avoidable.
 It usually happens when we buy too much, cook too much or don’t store food correctly.
 By making a few simple changes at home, we can reduce food waste, eat well and save money.